ConjurTech/slate/source/includes/api/_orders.html.md

 The **first** API call creates an appropriate blockchain transaction (e.g. create order), which will be returned in the response.

-This transaction must then be signed in the specific way as required as by the blockchain; The signature should then be returned as the payload in the **second** API call (e.g. broadcast order).
+This transaction must then be signed in the specific way as required by the blockchain.
+The signature should then be returned as the payload in the **second** API call (e.g. broadcast order).

 As mentioned above, the message to be signed in the second step of an action is simply the serialized